 As a spiritual path, it is unique in being research-based, an invitation to shared inquiry rather than a revelation to be believed.

 At the same time, Steiner and anthroposophy are increasingly well-known for applications in practical life: complementary medicine, Waldorf education, biodynamic farming, Camphill communities centered around special needs, arts and art therapies, and far-reaching social innovations.

 As big as humanity itself, anthroposophy helps us renew our confidence in being human.

-By mid-August you can visit our sister site rudolfsteiner.org for a full exploration of the life and work of this modern renaissance thinker and activist.
+Visit our sister site rudolfsteiner.org for a full exploration of the life and work of this modern renaissance thinker and activist.